tlcowling/tlcowling-tomcat/README.markdown

 ##Overview

-A one-maybe-two sentence summary of what the module does/what problem it solves.
-This is your 30 second elevator pitch for your module.
-Consider including OS/Puppet version it works with.
+Installs a Tomcat Webserver.
+You can use it if you want...

 ##Module Description

-If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
-This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

-If your module has a range of functionality (installation, configuration, management, etc.) this is the time to mention it.
+ "What does this module *do*?"
+   Installs, configures and manages Apache Tomcat

+ "Why would I use it?"
+   Well quite frankly I don't care if you use it or not, I have not egotistical requirements for your usage.

 ##Setup